yosefasefaw/Blockchain/README.md

 In between those steps, I explain multiple characteristics and features of a block and a blockchain.

-How to run it:
+How to run it on mac OS:

-1.Copy the script and save it on your desktop under the name "Blockchain.py".
+1.Copy the script and paste it into your integrated development environment(IDE).
+Afterwards, save it on your desktop under the name "Blockchain.py".

 2.Open the file